 Heat causes more permanent battery damage than charge level mismanagement does.
 Research from battery manufacturers consistently shows that sustained temperatures above 35 degrees Celsius accelerate cell degradation significantly, with damage compounding the longer the exposure lasts.

-A phone left on a car dashboard on a warm day can reach temperatures well above that threshold within minutes.
+A phone left on a car dashboard on a warm day can exceed that threshold within minutes.
 That single habit, repeated regularly, can shave years off a battery’s usable life.

-A few practical changes make a real difference:
+A few changes that make a real difference:

-• Keep devices off soft surfaces like beds or sofas during use, as these block the passive airflow that devices rely on
+- Keep devices off soft surfaces like beds or sofas during use, as these block the passive airflow devices rely on

-These are not complicated adjustments.
-They just require awareness of where heat comes from and what it costs.
+These are not complicated adjustments — just awareness of where heat comes from and what it costs.

 Physical Care Routines That Protect Your Devices Long-Term